Central railway station, Sydney: Eastern façade

 The Elizabeth Street façade of the Sydney Terminus has received less attention.
 Facing the working class terraces in Surry Hills, the eastern wing was finished in brick rather than stone when shortage of funds hurried completion of the first stage of the station in 1906.
 It was the obvious location for expansion when new platforms were added to the original complex to provide the electrical city and suburban connection in 1926.
-The grand station building is eclipsed from view at street level by the Elizabeth Street ramp and the later semi-circular classical entrance portico to the city connection is in refined contrast to the rusticated blocks and heavy treatment of the main building.
+The grand station building is eclipsed from view at street level by the Elizabeth Street ramp, and the later semi-circular classical entrance portico to the city connection is in refined contrast to the rusticated blocks and heavy treatment of the main building.

-Battle of Central Station (1916)
+Battle of Central station (1916)

-A riot, dubbed the Battle of Central Station, took place in 1916.
-Soldiers rebelling against camp conditions had raided hotels in Liverpool and travelled to the city by commandeered trains.
+The Liverpool riot of 1916, sometimes called the "battle of Central station", took place after soldiers rebelling against camp conditions had raided hotels in Liverpool and travelled to the city by commandeered trains.
 Upon arrival at Central station, the rioters set about destroying the station facilities, and fire was exchanged between rampaging rioters and military police.
 One rioter was shot dead and several were injured.
 The only remaining evidence of the gun battle is a small bullet-hole in the marble by the entrance to platform 1.
 This incident had a direct influence on the introduction of 6 o'clock closing of hotels in 1916, which lasted in New South Wales until 1955.